 Let’s face it: Part of the magic of the road is that anything can happen, including accidents or theft.
 If misfortune strikes and your motorhome gets stolen or totaled, will your insurance payout free you from your loan payment?
 Or will it leave you saddled with leftover debt?

-The answer may depend on whether or not you have RV Guaranteed Auto Protection (GAP).
+The answer may depend on whether or not you have RV Guaranteed Asset Protection (GAP).

 What does GAP do?

 GAP is important to have if you owe more than the market value on your RV, travel trailer or camper—known as being upside-down on your loan.
 It’s what happens when you finance a vehicle and its value depreciates faster than you can pay down your principal balance.
 When you buy a brand-new motorhome, for example, it instantly drops in value the moment you drive it off the lot.
 And driving it more than 15,000 miles a year can accelerate its depreciation.
 You may also find yourself upside-down on your RV loan if you finance add-ons, make a low down payment or choose a loan term longer than four years.

 Should your RV get stolen or totaled, your insurance policy will only reimburse you for the current market value.
 If you still owe $30,000 on a motorhome worth just $25,000, you’re responsible for the difference.
 As if losing your home away from home wasn’t bad enough, you would be stuck paying for a motorhome you no longer have.

 GAP helps cover the difference between what you owe and what your RV is worth, up to 130 percent of its market value at the time of purchase.
 If something happens to your vehicle, RV GAP can help ensure you’ll be able to pay off your loan in full, even if your insurance payout falls short.